jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 ------------------------
 - If you cannot connect, verify your username, hostname, and network settings.
 - Contact TACC support if you encounter issues: `<https://portal.tacc.utexas.edu/help/>`_
+- If you run into issues with your account, try using the TACC-specific Sanitytool module to run diagnostics on user account issues: `<https://docs.tacc.utexas.edu/include/sanitytool/>`

 Directories Explained
 ---------------------